Rectangular Matrix Additions in Low and High Temperatures: Introduction

 Our approach is based on distributions of rectangular matrices in a version of characteristic function.
-The symmetry of self-adjoint/rectangular matrices with fixed eigenvalues/singular values are given by invariance under actions of classical Lie group $O(N)/U(N)/Sp(N)$, and when $\beta=1,2,4$, the matrix characteristic functions have matrix integral representations with representation-theoretic background.
-Such functions have natural analytic continuation to all $\beta>0$, and can be identified as eigenfunctions of certain differential operators.
-See the following papers \cite{BCG}, \cite{GM}, \cite{GS} for application of such idea in random matrices, and also \cite{BG1}, \cite{BG2}, \cite{H} for the study of more general $N$-particle system using symmetric characteristic functions of similar flavor.
-While the above works deal with self-adjoint matrices, or more generally $N$-particle systems that are corresponding to root system of type A with a single root multiplicity $\theta=\beta/2$, rectangular matrices are corresponding to root system of type BC, that has two distinct root multiplicities parameterized by $\beta$ in a more involved way.
-For more connections of type BC Lie theoretic object with probability, see e.g \cite{KVW}, \cite{V}, \cite{VW}.
+The symmetry of self-adjoint/rectangular matrices with fixed eigenvalues/singular values is given by invariance under actions of classical Lie groups ${\rm O}(N)/{\rm U}(N)/{\rm Sp}(N)$, and when $\beta=1,2,4$, the matrix characteristic functions have matrix integral representations with representation-theoretic background.
+Such functions admit an analytic continuation to all ${(\beta>0)}$, and can be identified as eigenfunctions of certain differential operators.
+See the following papers~\cite{BCG, BoG, GM, GS} for applications of this idea in random matrices, and also~\cite{BG1,BG2,H} for the study of more general $N$-particle system using symmetric characteristic functions of similar flavor.
+While the above works deal with self-adjoint matrices, or more generally $N$-particle systems that correspond to a root system of type A with a single root multiplicity~${\theta=\beta/2}$, rectangular matrices correspond to a root system of type BC, that has two distinct root multiplicities parameterized by $\beta$ in a more involved way.
+For more connections of type BC Lie-theoretic objects with probability, see, e.g., \cite{KVW, V, VW}.